alice0217/Menu-Web-Application/README.md

 ## USEME:

-To run this final project
+To run this final project,

 1. run database_setup.py to create the database.